-Route of the outfall pipe from the wastewater treatment works.
-The remains of a constructon shaft date from 1991 when the shaft extended to the land surface behind the cliff.
-The pipe itself continues seaward under the beach a further kilometre before discharge into the North Sea [3 September 2012].
+The remains of a construction shaft sunk at the cliff top in 1991 indicate the route of the outfall pipe from the wastewater treatment works.
+Under the beach, the outfall pipe itself continues seaward for a further kilometre before discharge into the North Sea [3 September 2012].

 As the cliff recedes, the tunnel casing of the outfall becomes exposed [16 November 2017].

 Scattered segments from the tunnel casing [10 May 2017].

 This piece was found 373 metres downdrift of the outfall [TA 36196 25366, 20 May 2020].

 Rock bags are positioned as temporary protection [29 June 2019].